TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 In your terminal, type `ls` and verify you can see `Gemfile` in the output.
 If you don't navigate to the directory you have created in Steps 4.2 and 4.3.

-Then we will use `gedit`, a plain text editor, to modify our `Gemfile`.
-Run `gedit Gemfile` in the terminal.
-If you are on MacOS, you can just type `open Gemfile` and MacOS will open the file with the default program.
+Then we will use the text editor you chose to modify our `Gemfile`.
+Open the the `Gemfile` in your text editor of choice.

 Delete the line that says: